 2013.
-A mysterious epidemic spreads across the planet.
-Humanity develops an irrational fear of open spaces that causes instant death.
-Soon, the world population is trapped inside buildings....
-See full summary »
+A mysterious epidemic spreads across the planet; humanity develops an irrational fear of open spaces which causes death within seconds.
+Soon, the entire global populace is trapped ...

 GPS is not expected to work properly underground as it requires clear signal from the satellites.
 Moreover, you would require signals from different satellites to triangulate a precise position (such the ones shown in the movie) which is not plausible underground.
 See more »

 15 of 24 people found this review helpful.

 Was this review helpful to you?